umyelab/LabGym/docs/installation/index.md

 (e.g. you're using a computing cluster that uses Lmod to load Python) feel free to go ahead and do that.

-Regardless of your system configuration, we strongly recommend using [`pipx`](https://pipx.pypa.io/stable/installation/) to install LabGym.
-If you use Python for other research tasks, you might have multiple version of Python installed, as well as versions of libraries like NumPy and TensorFlow that LabGym is incompatible with.
+The simplest way to install LabGym is using `pip`.
+You can also use [`pipx`](https://pipx.pypa.io/stable/installation/) to install LabGym in case you use Python for other research tasks and have multiple version of Python or Python libraries like NumPy and TensorFlow installed.
 Using `pipx` ensures that LabGym and its dependencies can be installed in an isolated environment with the correct version of Python, while allowing the `LabGym` command to be recognized globally in the terminal.
 For more information, please see the system-specific